MichaelHinrichs/FinModelUtility/README.md

 - [@Gericom](https://github.com/Gericom), as their [MKDS Course Modifier](https://www.romhacking.net/utilities/1285/) program was used as the basis for the .bmd exporter.
 - [@intns](https://github.com/intns), as their [MODConv](https://github.com/intns/MODConv) tool was ported to add general support for Pikmin 1.
 - [@jefffhaynes](https://github.com/jefffhaynes), as their [BinarySerializer](https://github.com/jefffhaynes/BinarySerializer) attribute library inspired the schema source generator library used to generate read/write methods for arbitrary classes/structs.
+- [@kornman00](https://github.com/kornman00), AKA [@KornnerStudios](https://github.com/KornnerStudios), for documenting the Halo Wars formats in [HaloWarsDocs](https://github.com/HaloMods/HaloWarsDocs) and providing the [KSoft suite](https://github.com/KornnerStudios/KSoft) to extract the contents of the game.
 - [@M-1-RLG](https://github.com/M-1-RLG), AKA M-1, as his [io_scene_cmb](https://github.com/M-1-RLG/io_scene_cmb) Blender plugin was used as the basis for the .cmb importer.
 He also provided [thorough documentation](https://github.com/M-1-RLG/010-Editor-Templates/tree/master/Grezzo) on each of Grezzo's formats.
 - [@magcius](https://github.com/magcius), AKA Jasper, as their animated model viewer was ported to add .csab support.
 - [@NerduMiner](https://github.com/NerduMiner), as their [Pikmin1Toolset](https://github.com/NerduMiner/Pikmin1Toolset) was ported to add texture support for Pikmin 1.
 - [@nico](https://github.com/nico), AKA thakis, as their [szstools](http://amnoid.de/gc/) CLI is used to extract the contents of GameCube .isos.
 - [@RenolY2](https://github.com/RenolY2), as their [SuperBMD](https://github.com/RenolY2/SuperBMD) tool was referenced to clean up the .bmd logic.
 - [@shravan2x](https://github.com/shravan2x), as their [Gameloop.Vdf](https://github.com/shravan2x/Gameloop.Vdf) library is used to deserialize the contents of Steam's .vdf files.
-- [@srogee](https://github.com/srogee), as his [HaloWarsTools](https://github.com/srogee/HaloWarsTools) library was used as the basis of the Halo Wars converter.
+- [@srogee](https://github.com/srogee), as his [HaloWarsTools](https://github.com/srogee/HaloWarsTools) program was used as the basis of the Halo Wars converter.
 - TTEMMA, as their [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.
 - Twili, for reverse-engineering and documenting the .zar archive format and various additional research.
 - [@vpenades](https://github.com/vpenades), who created the [SharpGLTF](https://github.com/vpenades/SharpGLTF) library used to write GLTF models.